 Page retainer banner

-Assessment & Reporting
+Assessment and Reporting

-At key stages 4 and 5 (years 11-14), pupils complete a range of assessments subject to the requirements of the individual subjects as well as internal/external examinations in January and May/June.
+At key stages 4 and 5 (years 11-14), students complete a range of assessments subject to the requirements of the individual subjects as well as internal/external examinations in January and May/June.
 Parents/Guardians will receive progress reports, and from these results pupils will have opportunities to set targets for themselves in order to improve upon their results.
-Results for external examinations are forwarded to pupils as soon as the school is notified by the relevant examination boards (CCEA, AQA, PEARSON and OCR)
+Results for external examinations are forwarded to students as soon as the school is notified by the relevant examination boards (CCEA, AQA, PEARSON and OCR)

 Screenshotter Vimeo Virtual Open Day2021 203 Screenshotter Vimeo Virtual Open Day2021 153 Screenshotter Vimeo Virtual Open Day2021 216